dane-anderson/athena/README.md

 Athena then retrieves market data, performs the quantitative analysis in Python, compares the models, generates a structured research report, and passes the completed results to a local analyst model for interpretation.

 The user does not need to know command syntax, ticker symbols, model names, or which internal module should run.
 ---

+## Projects

+- **[Athena Core](https://github.com/dane-anderson/athena)** — Local AI reasoning, quantitative research, model orchestration, and the native macOS application.
+- **[Dane Engine](https://github.com/dane-anderson/dane-engine)** — Academic document intelligence, study-generation workflows, LaTeX, and automated PDF creation.

+Athena Core is the central AI system.
+Dane Engine is a specialized tool that can be connected to Athena for academic workflows.

+---